Prehistory of Australia: Culture and technology

 Male initiation usually occurred at puberty and the rites often included penile subincision, depilation or tooth avulsion.
 Female initiation often involved purification through smoke or bathing, and sometimes scarification or the removal of finger joints.

 Abortion and infanticide were widely practised as a means of birth control or dealing with deformities, injuries or illness which might impair the functioning of the group.
 Some Aboriginal and Torres Strait Islander groups practised ritual cannibalism in rare circumstances, notably mortuary cannibalism.
 There is no credible evidence that the gustatory cannibalism described by colonists was practised.

 Describing prehistoric Aboriginal culture and society during her 1999 Boyer Lecture, Australian historian and anthropologist Inga Clendinnen explained:

-"They [...] developed steepling thought-structures – intellectual edifices so comprehensive that every creature and plant had its place within it.
+They [...] developed steepling thought-structures – intellectual edifices so comprehensive that every creature and plant had its place within it.
 They travelled light, but they were walking atlases, and walking encyclopedias of natural history. [...]
 Detailed observations of nature were elevated into drama by the development of multiple and multi-level narratives: narratives which made the intricate relationships between these observed phenomena memorable.

 These dramatic narratives identified the recurrent and therefore the timeless and the significant within the fleeting and the idiosyncratic.
 They were also very human, charged with moral significance but with pathos, and with humour, too – after all, the Dreamtime creatures were not austere divinities, but fallible beings who happened to make the world and everything in it while going about their creaturely business.
-Traditional Aboriginal culture effortlessly fuses areas of understanding which Europeans 'naturally' keep separate: ecology, cosmology, theology, social morality, art, comedy, tragedy – the observed and the richly imagined fused into a seamless whole."
+Traditional Aboriginal culture effortlessly fuses areas of understanding which Europeans 'naturally' keep separate: ecology, cosmology, theology, social morality, art, comedy, tragedy – the observed and the richly imagined fused into a seamless whole.

+Archaeological evidence indicates that interpersonal violence occurred in some Indigenous Australian societies prior to European colonization.
+Skeletal remains from several regions show traumatic injuries, including cranial fractures and embedded stone or bone weapon points, some of which were likely fatal.
+Analysis of the prehistoric burial population at Roonka Flat on the lower Murray River also found relatively low survival into older age, with only 5.8% of individuals estimated to have lived beyond 50 years of age and 26% dying between the ages of 31 and 50.